PedroSoler10/roadside_unit/README.md

 roadside_unit
+====
-====This project is part of my master thesis: "Implementation of a System to Infrastructure System for Autonomous Vehicles"
+This project is part of my master thesis: "Implementation of a System to Infrastructure System for Autonomous Vehicles"

 Set up GitHub
 ------